PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 ## Jetson Network Setup

 After flashing the Jetson it will reboot to the login screen (skipping recovery mode).
+You could login using the credentials defined in SDK manager.
+Only for the first time after flashing this auto booting is hapening.
+If you want it to happen always, you can disconnet the Jetson board power and put the switch back to EMMC.
+This will ensure the baord will boot into the firmware always.

 The diagram below shows how you can connect your Jetson carrier board with external keyboard, display and mouse.
 This step is needed so that we can configure the network connection.